rabittowong/eater-poster/README.md

-# Easter Poster
+# Eater Poster

 ## Overview

-The Easter Poster is a pure HTML and CSS project designed to create an eye-catching recruitment poster for a guild in the popular MMORPG Black Desert Online.
-This poster is themed around the Easter season and aims to attract new members to join the guild with a visually appealing and interactive design.
+The Eater Poster is a pure HTML and CSS project designed to create an eye-catching recruitment poster for a guild in the popular MMORPG Black Desert Online.
+This poster is themed around the Easter season and aims to attract new members to join the guild Eater with a visually appealing and interactive design.

 ## Features